pldn/LDWizard-old/README.md

   <dd>Undoes the selection of the key column.
 The user must choose a different key column or must use the default option (i.e., the respective row numbers).</dd>
 </dl>

-If the generic user does not specify a key column, the row number will be used.
+If the user does not specify a key column, the row number will be used.
 The first row receives row number 1.
 Row numbers are guaranteed to be unique.

-#### Setting a class/type for the subject column
+#### 4.2.1.d Setting a class

 A table scope configuration that determines the class that every RDF subject term will be an instance of.

 The developer is able to pre-configure this component to provide class suggestions from a specific vocabulary or domain.

-If the generic user does not specify a class, then `rdfs:Resource` will be used.
+If the user does not specify a class, then `rdfs:Resource` will be used.

-#### Setting a predicate term for each column
+#### 4.2.1.e Setting a predicate term

 A column scope configuration that allows one RDF predicate term to be selected for each column.